+1 photos

 • Time: 5hrs approximately

-After a lovely breakfast, we will visit the magnificent archeological site of Choquequirao for the whole day.
-Enjoy the private guided tour and explore all of the beautiful sections of the temples, terraces, palaces, the llama areas, and much more.
+After a lovely breakfast, we will spend the entire day exploring the magnificent archeological site of Choquequirao.
+Enjoy a personalized private tour and explore all of the beautiful sections of the ruins.
+Prepare to see temples, terraces, palaces, the llama areas, and much more.
 We will return to our same campsite for appetizers and hot drinks before dinner.

 • Meals: Breakfast – Lunch – Afternoon Tea Time – Dinner